xhyrom/zed-discord-presence/README.md

         // Rules - disable presence in some workspaces "rules": {
-          "mode": "blacklist" // or whitelist
+          "mode": "blacklist", // or whitelist
           "paths": [
             "absolute path"
           ]